linux4sam/egt/docs/src/resources.md

 ./mresg INPUT... -o OUTPUT
 @endcode

-Note that when using mresg the resource name registered with ResourceManager has all periods replaced with underscores.
+Note that when using mresg, the resource name registered with ResourceManager has all periods replaced with underscores.